By Laura Dolgy (see bio below)

 Although this type of eczema is similar to seborrheic dermatitis, redness and scales are not present.

-To learn more about this type of scalp eczema, check out our founder’s blog post on her own greasy scalp eczema: Waxy, Greasy Hair After Shower: A Surprising Form of Dermatitis.
+To learn more about this type of scalp eczema, check out our founder’s blog post on her own greasy hair situation and find out what she used as a natural scalp eczema treatment: Waxy, Greasy Hair After Shower: A Surprising Form of Dermatitis.